OREGON FROM A TO Z

 Oregon has nearly 500 species of species of BIRDS with another hundred or more that are occasionally or rarely seen. birdwatching is popular and there are many Birding Trails.
 The State Bird is the Western Meadowlark.
 The Exotic Bird Rescue of Oregon provides a safe haven for birds and seeks proper placement for them.

-Oregon has many BRIDGES including many on the National Register of Historic Places in Oregon.
+Oregon has hundreds of BRIDGES including many on the National Register of Historic Places in Oregon.
 The state has Suspension Bridges.
 At one time Oregon had 500 Covered Bridges.
 Today 51 remain.
-There is a Covered Bridge Festival in Stayton.
-Ten bridges span the river in Portland & it is sometimes called the "City of Bridges".
+The state has a Covered Bridge Society Ten bridges span the river in Portland & it is sometimes called the "City of Bridges".

 Oregon has 36 COUNTIES.
 The largest county is Harney & Multnomah is the smallest county.
 Wheeler has the largest population & Multnomah has the smallest.
 The term county is the level of local government below the state itself.
 The state government is modeled on the Federal government.